2. Data Summaries & Descriptions

 kurtosis(left_skewed_data)

-Measures of variance or dispersion around the center
+4.2 Measures of Variance or Dispersion around the Centre

 A good understanding of variability, or variation around the central point, is crucial in EDA for several reasons:

-• Signal vs. noise Variability helps distinguish between the signal (true underlying pattern) and noise (random fluctuations that might arise from stochastic processes, measurement or experimental error, or other unaccounted for influences) in the data.
+• Signal vs. noise Variability helps distinguish between the signal (true underlying pattern) and noise (random fluctuations that might arise from stochastic processes, measurement, experimental error or other unaccounted for influences) in the data.
 High variability can make it difficult to detect meaningful patterns or relationships in the data, while low variability may indicate a strong underlying pattern.

 • Precision and reliability Variability is related to the precision and reliability of measurements.
-Smaller variability indicates more consistent and precise measurements, whereas larger variability suggests inconsistency and potential issues with the data collection process.
+Smaller variability indicates more consistent and precise measurements, whereas larger variability suggests inconsistency, potential issues with the data collection process.

 • Comparing groups Understanding variability is essential when comparing different groups or datasets.
 Even if two groups have similar central tendencies, their variability may differ significantly, leading to different interpretations of the data.

-• Assumptions of statistical tests Many inferential statistical tests have assumptions about the variability of the data, such as homoscedasticity (equal variances across groups) or independence of observations.
+• Assumptions of statistical tests Many inferential statistical tests have assumptions about the variability of the data, such as homoscedasticity (equal variances across groups), independence of observations.
 Assessing variability helps determine whether these assumptions are met and informs the choice of appropriate tests.

 • Effect sizes and statistical power Variability plays a role in determining the effect size (magnitude of the difference between groups or strength of relationships) and the statistical power (ability to detect a true effect) of a study.
 High variability can make it harder to detect significant effects, requiring larger sample sizes to achieve adequate statistical power.